 GINSENG SEED S (Panax quinquefolius) Grows 1-2 ft. with toothed leaves, small green/white flowers and bright red berries in early summer.
 Plant 6 in. apart in raised beds.
 Requires 75% shade - either forest or artificial.
 Likes humus-rich soil with good drainage.
 Fertilize and mulch well.
 Sustainably grown seeds.
 See below for medicinal information.
-Seed stratified for 1 year and shipped in fall ready to plant. #71293 Pkt (2 g, -20 seeds, see shipping GINSENG ROOT S (Panax quinquefolius) Requires north slope in a dense deciduous forest.
+Seed stratified for 1 year and shipped in fall ready to plant. #71293 Pkt (2 g, ~20 seeds, see shipping info above) \$3.95 GINSENG ROOT S (Panax quinquefolius) Requires north slope in a dense deciduous forest.
 Grows well with goldenseal and other native woodland plants as companions.
 Roots are planted in the fall and can be harvested after the 4th to 7th year.
-Medicinal: Used traditionally as a "cure-all" herb.
+Medicinal: Used traditionally as a "cureall" herb.
 It is known to enhance physical health due to its ability to help the body adapt to stress.
 Please read more about this herb before using it medicinally.
-Planting guide included. #71601 3 roots (2 years old, see shipping info above) \$14.95; #71601Y info above) \$3.95 Growing & Marketing Gin-SENG, GOLDENSEAL & OTHER WOODLAND MEDICINALS [W. Scott Persons and Jeanine M. Davis.]
-This updated and expanded edition gives recommended methods of growing and marketing ginseng, goldenseal, ramps, black cohosh, bethroot, bloodroot, blue cohosh, info above) \$14.95 false unicorn, galax, mayapple, pinkroot, spikenard, wild ginger, wild indigo, and other native woodland medicinals.
+Planting guide included. #71601 3 roots (2 years old, see shipping info above) \$14.95; #71601Y 8 roots (2 years old) \$39.50 GOLDENSEAL RHIZOMES (Hydrastis canadensis) Grows up to 16 in. with light green leaves, small flower in late spring followed by a red berry.
+Yellow rhizome is planted by root divisions in the fall.
+A mature plant can be divided 3 to 5 times.
+Requires 75% shade in rich soil.
+Plant grows from southern Canada to Georgia, Alabama, and Kansas.
+Medicinal: Well known to contain powerful antibacterial properties and has been used to treat inflamed mucous membranes. #71602 5 rhizomes (see shipping info above) \$14.95 GROWING & MARKETING GIN-SENG, GOLDENSEAL & OTHER WOODLAND MEDICINALS [W. Scott Persons and Jeanine M. Davis.]
+This updated and expanded edition gives recommended methods of growing and marketing ginseng, goldenseal, ramps, black cohosh, bethroot, bloodroot, blue cohosh, false unicorn, galax, mayapple, pinkroot, spikenard, wild ginger, wild indigo, and other native woodland medicinals.
 Includes over 200 photographs, numerous tables, and extensive references and resources.
 This invaluable resource will excite and inspire everyone from the home gardener to the full-time farmer.
 2nd edition.
-Softcover, 480 pp. #91160 \$39.95 GOLDENSEAL RHIZOMES (Hydrastis canadensis) Grows up to 16 in. with light green leaves, small flower in late spring followed by a red berry.
-Yellow rhizome is planted by root divisions in the fall.
-A mature plant can be divided 3 to 5 times.
-Requires 75% shade in rich soil.
+Softcover, 480 pp. #91160 \$39.95 PARSLEY (VARIOUS VARIETIES) See Greens, p.
+26.